 Even if you've never done such a thing and would like to get involved, please contact us.
 We know you're out there.

 P.O.
 Box 164, Marble Hill, GA 30148

-I am a gun owner and I am keeping my guns, but our kids shouldn't have to worry about something terrible happening because politicians have prioritized the easy accessibility and ownership of ultra-deadly assault style rifles.
+I am a gun owner and I am keeping my guns, but our kids shouldn't have to worry about something terrible happening because politicians have prioritized the easy accessibility and ownership of ultra-deadly assault style weapons.

 Together, we can reclaim our freedom from fear and the safety that everyone deserves as we all keep foremost in our minds the undisputed value of our children's lives.

-I will DO Something to get our fair share of federal funds to expand Medicaid benefits as most states have already done to help the thousands of hard-working Georgians who are unfairly suffering in low-wage jobs that do not offer health insurance.
+I will DO SOMETHING to get our fair share of federal funds to expand Medicaid benefits as most states have already done to help the thousands of hard-working Georgians who are unfairly suffering in low-wage jobs that do not offer health insurance.

 Attracting clean, career enabling technological niche industries and businesses is possible when political will is focused on the common good.

 I stand on my record as a disciplined, assertive public servant who consistently practiced conservative value-added fiscal management that benefited the common good instead of my job security.